Tarata bombing

-The Tarata bombing, known also as the Miraflores bombing or Lima bombing, was a terrorist attack carried out in Tarata Street, located in Miraflores District of Lima, Peru, on 16 July 1992, by the leftist Shining Path terrorist group.
-The blast was one of the deadliest Shining Path bombings during the Internal conflict in Peru and was part of a larger bombing campaign in the city during the last stage of the terrorism era.
+On July 16, 1992, the Shining Path detonated a 400 kg car bomb in the middle of Tarata Street, a residential thoroughfare located in the business area of central Miraflores, a district of Lima, Peru.
+The blast was one of the deadliest attacks carried by the group during the country's internal conflict, and was the beginning of a week-long campaign against the government, which caused 40 deaths and shut down much of the capital.

-The explosions happened next to the important Avenida Larco, in the business area of Miraflores, an upscale district of the city.
-Two trucks, each packed with 1,000 kg of explosives, exploded on the street at 9:15 pm next to the Banco de Crédito del Perú Bank located in Larco Avenue, killing 25 and wounding 155.
-The blast destroyed or damaged 183 homes, 400 businesses and 63 parked cars.
-The bombings were the beginning of a week-long Shining Path strike against the Peruvian government, a strike which caused 40 deaths and shut down much of the capital.
+The attack's intended target was an office building operated by the Banco de Crédito del Perú at the street's intersection with José Larco Avenue, one of the district's most important roads and a popular gathering point for locals.
+After failing to park the explosive-laden vehicle next to the building, the adjacent street was targeted instead.
+The abandoned vehicle detonated at 9:20 p.m.
+PET (EDT), killing 25, with 155 to 250 others injured and 5 missing.
+The blast also destroyed or damaged 183 homes, 400 businesses and 63 parked cars.

 In the wake of the incident, galvanized by public outrage, President Alberto Fujimori intensified his crackdown on Peruvian insurgent groups, culminating in the capture on September of the same year of Shining Path leader Abimael Guzmán, itself leading to the beginning of the end of the insurgency for the group and a decrease in terrorist activities, with fewer attacks happening after the capture of Guzmán.

 Background

-In 1992, Peru was in the midst of a terrorist insurgency between different groups, the most radical and active of which was Shining Path, a militant offshoot of the Peruvian Communist Party.
+In 1992, Peru was in the midst of a terrorist insurgency between different groups, the most radical and active of which was Shining Path, a militant offshoot of the Peruvian Communist Party – Red Flag.
 Earlier that year, a coup d'état led by President Alberto Fujimori on 5 April, in which he dissolved the Congress as part of a broader political crackdown, aggravated the domestic social conflict.

-Earlier Shining Path attacks that year included the 15 February murder of María Elena Moyano, a community organizer in the district of Villa El Salvador, who was shot at close range then blown up with dynamite.
-Also, on 5 June a car bomb exploded beside the Frecuencia Latina television station near midnight, destroying the building and its surroundings and killing journalist Alejandro Pérez.
+Earlier Shining Path attacks that year included the murder of María Elena Moyano on February 15.
+Moyano was a community organizer in the district of Villa El Salvador and an outspoken critic of the group, and was shot at close range then blown up with dynamite.
+On June 5, a car bomb destroyed the facilities of Frecuencia Latina and its surroundings, killing killing journalist Alejandro Pérez and guards Javier Requis and Teddy Hidalgo.
 This attack marked a new era in the conflict, as it was the first time that the terrorist group had openly attacked any media entity.